Sunday, June 2, 2019

 Mother's Day Special: A Sweet Embrace

-Today as we celebrate Mother's day, it reminds us of what we have become due to motherly love and care.
-As we reminisce our childhood days, our Mother was there to comfort us when we were afraid, care for us when we were sick and in pain, and push us forward when we were frightened or timid.
+Today, as we celebrate Mother's Day, it reminds us of what we have become due to motherly love and care.
+As we reminisce about our childhood, our Mother was there to comfort us when we were afraid, care for us when we were sick and in pain, and push us forward when we were frightened or timid.

-Looking back at the past is all about the struggles and sacrifices of our Mothers, but looking forward to the future is about higher hopes and positive spirits that we will still feel a sweet embrace a tight hug that symbolizes love.
+Looking back at the past is all about the struggles and sacrifices of our Mothers, but looking forward to the future, it's about the higher hopes and positive spirits that our Mothers have instilled in us.
+We will still feel a sweet embrace a tight hug that symbolizes love.

-Today and in the years to come, we may not be together every day and will be miles away, but the soulful connection binds us together.
+Today and in the years to come, we may not be together every day and will be miles away, but the soulful connection binds us together, reminding us that distance can never diminish the love we share.

-Our Mother, the love of our life, let us experience the best life she could offer, the best life forever.
+Our Mother, the love of our life, has given us the gift of the best life she could offer.
+Her love is a treasure that will enrich our lives forever.

 © 2019 Del Cusay